Elijah-Ugoh/Parkinsons-Diseases-Genetics/4_quality_control.md

 cut -f 1,2 ../../ancestry/pca_filtering/after_gender_heterozyg_hapmap.fam > IDs_before_relatedness_filter.txt
 cut -f 1,2 after_gender_heterozyg_hapmap_pihat.fam > IDs_after_relatedness_filter.txt¢
 ```
 - At the end of this filteration, plink removed 26 individual for relatedness, retaining only 1864 unrelated individuals.
+This is done for comparison only.
+The GCTA output is used subsequently.

-## 6. Filter Based on Missingness per Variant
+### 6. Filter Based on Missingness per Variant
-- This pipeline segment filters genetic variants based on missingness per variant, which helps to ensure data quality by removing SNPs with high levels of missing data.
+- This segment filters genetic variants based on missingness per variant, which helps to ensure data quality by removing SNPs with high levels of missing data.

 NB: Continue the remaining QC steps with outputs from GCTA.
 For reference, I have also provided the last two steps using the relatedness filtering output from plink above.